beverleysun/Quinzical/wiki/Functionality.md

 ### Enter
 We have now provided support for the enter key being pressed when answering a question.
 This means one less click to get to the next stage and also, pressing enter is a natural thing for people to do when they want to confirm something.

+## Timer
+We've added a timer for 30 seconds.
+The player will have 30 seconds to answer the question.
+If time runs out, then the next scene will show - incorrect if the answer is incorrect, correct if the user had entered the correct answer but never confirmed the answer

+## TTS
+We managed to kill the festival process if text-to-speech needs to occur but the previous process hasn't finished yet.
+We just had to destroy all descendent processed that it created so it was only a couple of lines of code.

+## Scores
+There is now a scoreboard!
+We decided to add an extra button for this on the start page so users can see the top 10 scores.
+After the user enters their name (upon completion of all questions), they are redirected to this page as well.